 We are neural networks.

-Which means that even if you take off half the neural network with a pair of scissors, it still functions.
+And neural networks are pretty much assembled randomly, which means that even if you take off half a neural network with a pair of scissors, it still functions.

-While in a computer, you take out one transistor out of a computer, and the whole thing fails.
+While in a computer, you take out one transistor out of a computer and the whole thing fails.

-Remember, a computer is a Turing machine, based on zeros and ones, transistors, one component missing, and the whole thing crashes, as we all know.
+Remember, a computer is a Turing machine based on zeros and ones, transistors, one component missing, and the whole thing crashes, as we all know.

 A brain can exist with half a brain.